Central Australia Trek

-On Saturday the 22nd of June, very excited students (and 3 very excited staff) embarked on the Central Australia Trek.
+On Saturday 22 June, a group of very excited Year 9 students (and 3 very excited staff) embarked on the Central Australia Trek.
 The adventure began as the students boarded the plane from Melbourne to Darwin where they set up camp and spent two nights.
 They had the opportunity to visit Mindil Beach Market for dinner, indulge in a range of oriental foods that was available and finished off the day with the viewing of a sunset as per tradition of the local people.
 The second day involved the students having a tour of Darwin City, they went to the Museum and Art Gallery.

 The journey continued from Darwin to Kakadu.
 We travelled to the Territory Wildlife Park, viewed native animals and explored the animal enclosures.
 Camp was set up at Jabiru for the next two nights.
 The first morning included a visit to the magnificent and breathtaking Ubirr Rock, a sacred area to the Aboriginal people.
 Activities also included the viewing of Rock Art that dates back before European settlement and experienced beautiful views along the Yellow Waters during the sunset cruise where students spotted multiple crocodiles.

 We then drove to Gunlom, and from Gunlom to the famous Katherine Gorge – Mataranka.
 This day involved a cruise along Katherine Gorge.
 It is a deep gorge carved through ancient sandstone by the Katherine River.
 We discovered some fresh-water crocodiles all along the river and were informed that salt-water crocodiles can enter the river during the wet season.
 The day finished off with a relaxing swim in the thermo pools in Mataranka.